gotsupa/nipa-backend/README.md

 ### 4. Get and filter/sort tickets

-Use GET Method and use _\'url: localhost:3000/tickets?sortBy=updatedAt:desc (for filtered by stats url: localhost:3000/tickets?filterBy=status:pending)\'_
+Use GET Method and use _\'url: localhost:3000/tickets?sortBy=updatedAt:desc (for filtered by status url: localhost:3000/tickets?filterBy=status:pending)\'_

 ### 5. Update the ticket